 Additional type sizes for larger contexts

-This display type can give greater impact where nessessary, especially at large screen sizes.
+This display type can give greater impact where neccessary, especially at large screen sizes.
 It should only be used for immersive storytelling and infographic experiences.

-The sizes use the same set of breakpoint groups as the standard type sizes (Groups A–D) and follow the same weight, line height & tracking rules.
+The sizes use the same set of breakpoint groups as the standard type sizes (groups A - D) and follow the same weight, line height and tracking rules.